ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 dental, toothkey, Todd's patent 1846, detail.jpg (39530 bytes)

-An exceeding rare American mechanical toothkey marked: H. TODD'S / PATENT 1846.
+An exceeding rare antique American mechanical toothkey marked: H. TODD'S / PATENT 1846.
 The key features a rocker arm that opens and closes the claw.
 The rosewood handle has mother-of-pearl inserts on each end.
 There is nothing similar in Bennion to this most intriguing and important American dental antique.

 _____________________________________________